The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 winning, is the best rebuke to a system built for the elites--and more granularly, built to serve the still-intact British class structure.
 Show runners Mickey Down and Konrad Kay are a story in their own right, as former Oxfordians (thus by definition, lads and ladies of privilege) who edited the school paper and entered the working world almost by chance with a rather fleeting stretch of working in finance.

-Despite the ferociously high-tech setting that is the Pierpoint trading floor, the work vibe is at once loose (with psychotic features) and also fraught with terror of
+Despite the ferociously high-tech setting that is the Pierpoint trading floor, the work vibe is loose (with psychotic features) but also fraught with terror of

 costly mistakes.
 Insults are the lingua franca, aimed most resoundingly towards